On (Almost) Reaching a Long-Held Running Goal

 This post, then, is a departure from the norm for me.
 It’s about a story that is still in process.

-Fast forward to now
+Fast forward to now (so close, then so far away)

 Just this morning, I completed an eight-week interval training program (it only took me 16 weeks! ;)) that excruciatingly takes the user through guided running and sprinting workouts.
-I’ve used it in the past to shave some time off my pace and opted to employ it again to attempt to blast through the pace plateau in which I had found myself.
+I’ve used it to shave some time off my pace and opted to employ it again to attempt to blast through the pace plateau in which I had found myself.
 What follows is the motivation to write this post.

 Just a few weeks ago, I did a three-mile run where I came within 14 seconds of achieving the overall pace goal I’ve been working towards for the last year and a half!
 I was unbelievably amped!
-Then the next run I did, despite my best efforts, I logged times like I was doing at the beginning of the year.
-Buzzkill.

-Even though I realize after months of logging my times that they fluctuate wildly, I still allowed myself to be discouraged by an average run on the heels of a record run.
+Even though I realized after months of logging my times that they fluctuate wildly, I still allowed myself to be discouraged by an average run on the heels of a record run.
 The head games took over, and I didn’t run for almost two weeks.
 (Granted, I was doing other exercises, but I was avoiding running because I was spooked.)

 Conclusion

-I’ve been working towards this comeback story long enough to know that the moments of record-breaking victory are infrequent, and they come hard-earned on the back of countless average days, where I choose to show up and do the work that lays the foundation.
-The mountaintop is breathtaking on its own merits but made even more so by the dramatic contrast of the valley below, and the grueling climb it takes to get there.
+I’ve been working towards this comeback story long enough to know that the moments of record-breaking victory are infrequent.
+They come hard-earned on the back of countless average days, where you choose to show up and do the work that lays the foundation.

-14 responses to “On (Almost) Reaching a Long-Held Running Goal”
+15 responses to “On (Almost) Reaching a Long-Held Running Goal”

 1. Girl, you do that running.
 I only run if chased and then only if I don’t think I can take ’em.
 Plus all that motion makes me spill my wine.